Sun Chunlan

-Sun Chunlan (孙春兰; born 24 May 1950) is a retired Chinese politician.
+Sun Chunlan (孙春兰; born 24 May 1950) is a Chinese retired politician.
 She served as the second-ranked Vice Premier of China and the highest-ranking incumbent female government official until March 2023.
 Previously, she served as a member of the Politburo of the Chinese Communist Party.

 Sun served as the party chief of the coastal city of Dalian and as the First Secretary of All-China Federation of Trade Unions.
 From 2009 to 2014, Sun served in two prominent regional posts, first as the Chinese Communist Party Committee Secretary of Fujian province, then of Tianjin, one of China's four direct-controlled municipalities.
 Her tenure in Fujian made her the second female provincial-level party chief since the founding of the People's Republic of China in 1949 (the first was Wan Shaofen).
 Between 2014 and 2017, she served as head of the United Front Work Department of the Central Committee of the Chinese Communist Party.